 A group of faculty, staff, and students at the college have come together to create the LGBTQ Caucus, a group that advocates for and supports lesbian, gay, bisexual, transgender, and queer persons at the college by attending to the issues, ideas, social history, and cultural practices that are of interest to them, and which matter to a diverse community.
 Contact George Campbell at firstname.lastname@example.org or see LGBTQ at Davidson page for more information.

-Want to help lead the network, share a program idea, or help host an LGBT-related chapter event in your city?
-Contact Ashley Neff, associate director of Alumni Relations, at email@example.com or 704-894-2663.
-Alumni Relations can also add you to the GSAND email list.
+Want to help lead the network, share a program idea, or help host an LGBTQ-related chapter event in your city?
+Contact GSAND co-chairs Allen Rigby '14 at email@example.com or Caitlin James '14 at firstname.lastname@example.org.
+If you would like to be added to the GSAND email list, please contact Ashley Neff, associate director of alumni relations, at email@example.com.